 Dublin or Belfast: Which has the Best Places to Eat?

 Now Dublin is a whole other ball game with it comes to the food scenes, a place with a wealth of restaurants that combine traditional treats with cutting edge cuisines.
-Street food has really taken off in Dublin, the Temple Bar Food Market, held every Saturday in the city is not to be passed by.
-It is a foodies paradise offering a wide range of delicious food for you to try.
+Street food has also really taken off, becoming a foodies paradise for a visit.

 Dublin or Belfast: Which city has the Best Architecture?

 Belfast and Dublin are home to some remarkable historic and cultural buildings with incredible architecture that will make you stop in your tracks.
 First, let’s start with Dublin, if you want to visit just for the architecture alone, Dublin will not disappoint.

 One of its rich architectural sites is Trinity College, offering a variety of design styles such as its neoclassical old library.
 The library is one of the most impressive libraries you’ll ever see as if it came straight out of a movie set.

 Dublin Castle is also a stunning site that will surely capture your attention with its 13th-century design.
 Another fine example of neo-classical architecture is the historic customs house in Dublin.
 There is a lot of Georgian styles houses and buildings in Dublin that take you back in time, giving you a glimpse into the life of Georgian Dublin.